- Handbook Contents

 - in your geographical area?

 - in the amount of money you are requesting?

 - for the type of support you seek (e.g., building support, general operating support, research support, seed money, etc.)?

 - to educational institutions?

 Tax Exempt Status

 One important consideration is whether or not the granting agency will fund public institutions.
 Many private foundations restrict their giving to tax-exempt organizations, and some funders restrict their giving to private nonprofit organizations or "501(c)(3)"organizations.
 SOU is a tax-exempt institution under section 115 of the Internal Revenue Code, rather than section 501(c)(3).
 Some funders indicate that they fund only 501(c)(3)s but make exceptions for public educational institutions.
 Before applying, contact the foundation about eligibility.
-If a foundation will fund only 501(c)(3) organizations, Project Directors may be able to submit a proposal in the name of the SOU Foundation, with the approval of the Vice President for Institutional Advancement.
+If a foundation will fund only 501(c)(3) organizations, Project Directors may be able to submit a proposal in the name of the SOU Foundation, with the approval of the Vice President for Development.

 There are many excellent reference books on funding sources.
 Some good general guides include the following:

 - The Foundation Directory - contains descriptions on over 7,000 of the largest private foundations in the US, and includes an indexing system that identifies funders by subject field, geographic region, and types of support.